Category: Bushfire Recovery Programs

 What can grants be used for?

-Stream A grants are for any items necessary to scope, assess and report on bushfire-generated green waste within your tenure.
+Stream A grants were for any items necessary to scope, assess and report on bushfire-generated green waste within your tenure.
 Stream B grants are for clean-up, recovery and disposal costs of bushfire-generated green waste.

 No. We recognise that much of this waste may have already been cleaned up due to the time since the fires, however, retrospective grants are not within the scope of this program.